Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 Independent Order of Odd Fellows, Wentworth Lodge No. 732 Records, 1914-1972 (R0711)

 (2 rolls of microfilm)

 These are the records of the Odd Fellows Lodge in Wentworth, Newton County, Missouri.
 The records consist of minutes of meetings, cash books, membership records, reports to the Grand Lodge of Missouri, and miscellaneous papers.

 The research material of a hotel management instructor, whose work resulted in the publication Historic Hotels of Missouri: Hotels, Inns, and Taverns of 19th Century Missouri.

 The collection consists of interviews with people who experienced, were affected by, and/or were a part of the devastating EF5 multiple-vortex tornado that struck Joplin, Missouri, on May 22, 2011.
 The focus of this project is to help document the community of Joplin both before and after the tornado, as well as the rebuilding of this community.
-The collection consists of digitally recorded interviews, transcripts (forthcoming), and ephemera.
+The collection consists of digitally recorded interviews, transcripts, and photographs.

 Joplin Tornado Photographs, 2011 (S1040)

 0.25 cubic foot